mblackstock/mblackstock.github.io/index.md

 # Michael Blackstock

 Mike Blackstock is an independent consultant, startup CTO/VP Eng., software architect and developer.
-[Recent experience](/experience) has focused on IoT platforms and big data.

 Currently he is also CTO and co-founder of [Sense Tecnic Systems](http://www.sensetecnic.com) (STS).
 Previously, he was a researcher at University of British Columbia and worked in tech leadership positions at [several startups in Vancouver, Canada](/experience).